 – To what degree would you trust a third-party provider that you barely know who promises you some kind of security by asking you to route all your traffic through their unknown tunnel?

-– How do you actually check if all your traffic are actually encrypted?
+– How do you actually check if all your traffic is actually encrypted?

-– How do you ensure that your traffic are actually strongly encrypted so that no man-in-the-middle would be able to sniff it and decrypt it easily?
+– How do you ensure that your traffic is actually strongly encrypted so that no man-in-the-middle would be able to sniff it and decrypt it easily?

 – Would you conduct a private transaction (let’s say bank-related transaction for example) by going through a third party provider that you haven’t done any business before and that still needs to earn your trust?